Nordic Spa vs Korean Spa: How to Choose the Right Kind of Rest

 Energy: alert, awakening, grounding

-Now let’s talk Korean Spa- a favorite in my life, introduced to me by my near mom.
+Now let’s talk Korean Spa- a favorite in my life, introduced to me by my dear mom.

 Also, for my readers who want to rejuvenate their at-home body washes, lotions, and serums, a Korean scrub treatment will remove dead skin cells, enhancing the effectiveness of their at-home products.